English – polski – Português

 A packer is a device that you wear on your crotch, to give the appearance of a bulge, which cis men have when they wear trousers.
 You can see a bulge from their penis.
 A packer will give you the same appearance, if you’ve not had surgery.

 Make sure to get a 2-in-1 packer that also has stand-to-pee functionality.

 Here is an excellent YouTube video about packers, which all trans men should watch: https://www.youtube.com/watch?v=v2LEh41xTYw

-You can get surgery to give you male genitalia, and to remove your breasts.
+You can get surgery to give you a penis, and to remove your breasts.

 If you haven’t had top surgery yet, you can wear a binder which will reduce the appearance of your breasts.
 Your wear this under your shirt.

 You can use a stand-to-pee device if you want to stand while peeing (e.g. at public urinals) if you haven’t had bottom surgery yet.

 We have a section for this on the Transit site